Why Phi Kappa Psi?

 Class of 2021

 Sean just graduated from UGA, but is already on to HUGE things!
-Sean will be attending Duke doing a masters in electrical and computer engineering with an emphasis on quantum computing.
+Sean is attending Duke for a masters in electrical and computer engineering with an emphasis on quantum computing.
 He is spending his summers working for a high profile tech company in Seattle.

 Class of 2015

 Cody was recently named UGA Alumni Association 2021 40 Under 40 - which surprised no one that knows him!
-He works for Gov. Kemp as Director of Communications and as a senior advisor.
+He works for Gov. Kemp as a Director of Communications and as a senior advisor.
 He previously served at the Georgia Chamber of Commerce as a Public Affairs Executive.

 Class of 2008

-Gov Kemp announced his appointment of Andrew Pinson to the Georgia Supreme Court and was sworn into office in April of 2022.
-Pinson most recently served as Solicitor General in the Office of the Attorney General
+Gov. Kemp announced his appointment of Andrew Pinson to the Georgia Supreme Court and was sworn into office in April of 2022.
+Pinson most recently served as Solicitor General in the Office of the Attorney General.

 Class of 1991